jhoogmoed/HumanThreatPerception/README.md

 **For a model based on ros, which can give realtime predictions, see the corresponding thread**

+**If you want to use the code, you need to change the paths in the relevant files.
+For example change the data path to:** <code>'/resources/test_data'</code>

 # File contents
 ## kitti
 - **image_selector.py**